“Do more with less.”

 - Websites that depend on the engagement of their users include gamified mechanics that encourage participation.
 Stack Overflow, for example, offers reputation points and badges to participants who answer the questions that other users post to the site.

-- The Game Agency’s Arcades platform gamifies online training with features like quests, experience points, achievements, daily mini-games, and player-to-player challenges.
+- The Arcades platform in The Training Arcade gamifies online training with features like quests, experience points, achievements, daily mini-games, and player-to-player challenges.

 - Khan Academy employs progress bars and mastery points; Duolingo offers daily experience points (XP) goals with ever-increasing streaks for each day a learner meets their daily goal.